March 3, 2012

 Squaretop from across Sheep Canyon

-It was hard to tell just how challenging it would be to make it through all the brush and rock on Squaretop’s south side, but we’d find out soon enough.
-Christian and I dropped down a few hundred feet and climbed through some large boulders to cross the stream running through the south fork of Sheep Canyon, and started up the steep slope leading to Squaretop’s summit.
-We gained about fifty feet before squeezing around some brush and finding relatively open slopes, making for easy progress.
-There were frequent sections of brush and/or rock, but it was easy to find a way through and nothing was harder than class 2.
-We gained a cool 700 feet in a 1/4 mile to reach the summit plateau, and briefly fought through a denser landscape to reach the highpoint.
-Just as we pulled up, we met the owners of the footprints and the 4Runner, just about to head down.
-We introduced ourselves and shook hands, and had a chuckle about the unlikeliness of having 2 parties on the summit of Squaretop in one day.
+It was hard to tell how challenging it would be to make it through all the brush and rock on Squaretop’s south side but we’d find out soon enough.
+Christian and I dropped a few hundred feet and climbed through some large boulders to cross the stream running through the south fork of Sheep Canyon, then started up the steep slope leading to Squaretop’s summit.
+We gained about fifty feet before squeezing through brush and finding relatively open slopes, making for easy progress.
+There were frequent sections of brush and rock but nothing too difficult or harder than class 2.
+We gained a cool 700 feet in a 1/4 mile to reach the summit plateau and scrapped through more brush and rock to reach the high point.
+Here we met the owners of the footprints and the 4Runner, having just climbed the summit block and packing up to head down.
+We introduced ourselves and shook hands, chuckling about the unlikeliness of two parties being on the summit of Squaretop at the same time.

 Squaretop9